 Tips to Maintain Ideal Sunlight & Temperature

-- It would be ideal for keeping them 5-6 feet away from the southeast-facing window or door.
+- Keeping them 5-6 feet from the southeast-facing window or door would be ideal.

 - Alternatively, you can place them close to the east-facing window to allow basking in the early morning sun (2-3 hours).

-- Do not compensate for low temperature with an air conditioner or heater, which may leave the plant dry.
+- Do not compensate for low temperatures with an air conditioner or heater, which may leave the plant dry.

 - Regularly check the soil condition for dryness, increase the watering frequency, or occasionally mist the leaves.

-- For plants kept against the wall, turn it at the same spot once in a while to provide an even amount of sunlight.
+- For plants kept against the wall, occasionally turn them in the same spot to provide an even amount of sunlight.

 - Compensate the missed sunlight by keeping it under LED grow lights for at least 8-12 hours, especially during winter.